magotronico/xArm_AutomationClass/README.md

 - **Python Version**: Ensure Python 3.11.8 is installed for compatibility.
 - **Virtual Environment**: Utilization of a virtual environment (.venv) is recommended for managing dependencies.
+- **PLC Firmware**: Ensure using firmware 4.0.
+We tried using 4.5 and there were issues fixed by downgrading the firmware.

 ## Installation of xArm Python SDK